Defending Against Physical Adversarial Patch Attacks on Infrared Human Detection: Results

-\textbf{POD achieved performance comparable to that of its adversarial variant, Adv-POD, yet with a notably shorter training time.} The results in Table~\ref{tab:results} demonstrate that POD and Adv-POD$_{noDet}$ achieved similar performance in all scenarios although the training time of POD is significantly shorter than that of Adv-POD$_{noDet}$.
+\textbf{POD achieved performance comparable to that of its adversarial variant, Adv-POD, yet with a notably shorter training time.} The results in Table~\ref{tab:results} demonstrate that POD and Adv-POD$_{noDet}$ achieved similar performance in all scenarios, although the training time of POD is significantly shorter than that of Adv-POD$_{noDet}$.
 This is because, with the adversarial training scheme, it is time-consuming to generate adversarial examples during training, whereas POD relies solely on efficient augmentation techniques to simulate patch-based occlusions.
-This means that POD is an efficient and practical defense mechanism that can easily scale to train a model on a large dataset.
+Therefore, POD is an efficient and practical defense mechanism that can easily scale to train a model on a large dataset.

-\textbf{POD improved precision in the clean scenario.} Notably, the POD variants did not sacrifice detection precision in the clean scenario but rather improved it.
-This is attributed to the POD variants simulating various patch-based occlusions.
-We presume that the model achieves robust human detection even when part of the body is occluded due to learning diverse features, thereby enhancing accuracy in the clean scenario.
+\textbf{POD improved precision in the clean scenario.} Notably, the POD variants did not sacrifice detection precision in the clean scenario but rather improved it, in contrast to conventional adversarial training schemes~\cite{goodfellow2014explaining_harnessing_ae, madry2017towards} that often suffer from a trade-off between clean and robust accuracy~\cite{zhang2019theoretically_trade_off}.
+This is attributed to the POD variants simulating various patch-based occlusions with diverse patch types with random size and location.
+We presume that the POD variants learn diverse features that are useful to robustly detect humans even when part of the body is occluded, and consequently, they improve accuracy in the clean scenario.

-\textbf{Adv-POD with the patch detection module overfit to a specific attack algorithm seen during training.} Adv-POD with patch detection module (Sec.~\ref{subsec:det_patch}) failed to achieve high AP for the HCB attack as well as for the shape-loc attack (next section).
-We hypothesize that a model easily overfits when it is trained to detect only a single strong attack using patch class samples.
-In contrast, POD generalized well to unseen adversaries due to the simplicity and randomness of the patches seen during training.
+\textbf{Adv-POD with the patch detection module overfit to a specific attack algorithm seen during training.} While the patch detection module (refer to Sec.~\ref{subsec:det_patch}) was beneficial for the POD strategy, its use in Adv-POD, the adversarial variant of POD, led to a degradation in defending against adversarial patches.
+We hypothesize that this is due to overfitting in Adv-POD: a model can overfit when trained on a single attack that lacks patch diversity, and overfitting seems more likely to occur when the model is trained to detect the patch location explicitly.